 - You could also switch out another type of green for the kale, if you’d prefer.

 Don’t be afraid to try new or different things!
 If it doesn’t work exactly right, just remember that you’re learning and growing as a cook.

-How do you like to cook?
+How do you like to make your meals?
 Do you always follow a recipe, or do you like to let things come together as you go?
 A little of both?
-Let me know in the comments below!
+I’d love to know I’m not alone!

 Sautéed Kielbasa & Butternut Squash Skillet

 A Whole30 & Paleo compliant one-pan dinner your family will love!

 - 1 clove garlic

 - 2 tbsp olive or avocado oil, divided

 - ½ tsp pepper

 Preheat oven to 425.